PyO3/pyo3/guide/src/parallelism.md

 thread.
 Calling `allow_threads` allows the GIL to be released in the thread collecting the results from the worker threads.
-You should always call `allow_threads` in situations that spawn worker threads, but especially so in cases where worker threads need to acquire the GIL to prevent deadlocks.
+You should always call `allow_threads` in situations that spawn worker threads, but especially so in cases where worker threads need to acquire the GIL, to prevent deadlocks.

 [`Python::allow_threads`]: {{#PYO3_DOCS_URL}}/pyo3/marker/struct.Python.html#method.allow_threads